JetBrains/Qodana/topics/flexinspect.md

 to ensure that your entire team follows the standards defined by you.

-You can develop local inspections that run within a file scope and global inspections that run within a project scope as described in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section, and you can even inspect your code in [CI pipelines](ci.md).
+You can develop local inspections that run within a file scope and global inspections that run within a project scope as described in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section, and you can even analyze your code in [CI pipelines](ci.md).
 Currently, %feature% supports any language covered by IntelliJ IDEA either natively or through additional plugins.
 For example, Java, Kotlin, JavaScript, TypeScript, PHP, Go, Python, Ruby, SQL, XML, CSS, YAML, JSON, Shell, and Dockerfile are supported.